pjgeng/Contour-Labels/README.md

 ## Quick start steps
 1. Create contour layer.

   Ideally from DEM using QGIS' inbuilt contour extractor.
 For other sources ensure the isolines follow a common pattern - i.e. uphill always on same side.
 The contour label processing script is developed for a default 5m contour interval, though this can be changed by the user.
+The contours have to be annotated with their elevation.
+Ideally using a coloumn called "elev" (QGIS default).

   Alternatively use the [**contours.shp** and associated files][os opendata] (1) from the **test** folder in the repository.
 2. Create label guides layer.